What is SEO?

 Once you have technology figured out, and feel pretty creative in your tactics, SEO will demand fierce focus.
 Proper SEO demands incredible attention to detail.
 If you lose your focus, your efforts may be worthless.

 That said, one can get some fairly decent SEO results with careful work.
-Subscribe to my email list to get the newest version of my FREE DIY SEO checklist when it comes out again.
+Subscribe to Ally Digital’s email list to get their FREE DIY SEO checklist.

 I’m Not Making A Case Against SEO

 I know you may find that hard to believe, but I just want to bring awareness to these points, since they’re not said enough.

 Be mindful of SEO, yes, but not obsessed.
 You may not need as much of it as you think, or worse, you may be missing out on other great opportunities in online marketing.